yiyiyang81/apache-flink-learning/concepts.md

 ## Levels of Abstraction
 ![alt text](./figures/image.png)

+- Core runtime: Distributed Streaming Dataflow Engine
+> Runtime describes software/instructions that are executed while your program is running, especially those instructions that you did not write explicitly, but are necessary for the proper execution of your program.
-- [**DataStream API**](./DataStreamAPI.md): This is the core API for processing.
-DataSet API is the older version of the DataStream API, used for batch processing.
+- [**API**](./DataStreamAPI.md): This is the core API for processing.
+DataSet API is used for batch processing and DataStream API is used for streaming processing.
+    - Libraries under each suite:
+        - DataStream API:
+            - CEP: Complex Event Processing
+            - Table API&SQL: SQL like queries, relational
+         - DataSet API:
+            - FlinkML: Machine Learning
+            - Gelly: Graph processing
+            - Table API&SQL: SQL like queries, relational
 - **Table API**: Declarative DSL( Domain Specific Language) for processing data.
 - **SQL API**: SQL queries can be used to process data.